Graduates today will need the resilience and competencies to communicate and compete in a rapidly changing, complex global workforce, and world.

 Study abroad is an integral part of our internationalised curriculum.
 Every Arts student has the opportunity to study overseas during their degree.
 Study abroad can be for several months at one of ACU's many international partner universities, or for just a few weeks in, for example, a School-led overseas study or immersion program or the ACU International Core.

 International opportunities are also available in the form of immersion experience programs and international internships - associated with specific courses of study - and opportunities to complete community engagement units or volunteer overseas.

 All Arts students have the opportunity to study abroad during their degree program at one of ACU's partner universities around the world.
 Students can spend one semester or an entire academic year overseas and, as long as approved units are studied, gain credit towards their Arts degrees.
 Students remain enrolled at ACU while studying overseas and accumulate HECS debt just as they would if studying in Australia.
 Financial support is available from the University.

-Art, Politics and Society in Renaissance and Baroque Rome (June/July - applications closed for 2018)
+HUMA252 Art, Politics and Society in Renaissance and Baroque Rome (June/July - applications closed for 2018)

 New York is a hub for American theatre performance and an important centre and setting for American writing.
-HUMA318 The Literature and Drama of New York City gives students the unparalleled opportunity to read novels, attend performances and immerse themselves in the locations that gave birth to these texts and to the cultural sites (theatres, art galleries and museums) that provided the creative impetus to these works.
+HUMA318 The Literature and Drama of New York City gives students the unparalleled opportunity to read literary texts, attend performances and immerse themselves in the locations that gave birth to these texts and to the theatres, galleries and museums that provided the creative impetus to these works.
 The unit will next run (subject to approval) in December 2018/January 2019 (dates to be confirmed).

 Arts students can opt to study the university core unit UNCC300: Understanding Self and Society at one of ACU's partner universities in Paris, Florence, Milan, London and Beijing.
 The unit is also being offered at the new ACU Study Centre in Rome.